UW-GAC/anvil-util-workflows/README.md

 output | description
 --- | ---
-file_report | An HTML file with check results pass_checks | a boolean value where 'true' means the data file fulfilled the minimum requirements of the data dictionary (all required columns present)
+validation_report | An HTML file with validation results pass_checks | a boolean value where 'true' means the data file fulfilled the minimum requirements of the data dictionary (all required columns present)